agileactors/integration-testing-airflow/README.md

 ### Create buffer

 Connect to [MinIO](http://127.0.0.1:9001) and create a buffer named `bucket`.
 This is the name that appears in airflow variable.
 Credentials are in the `docker-compose.yaml`.
+Leave it open to see the ingestions.

 ### Create users and tables.